 Boston Huahua Puppies – Before You Buy…

 The Boston Huahua is easy to find, and prices range between $500 to $800.

-There are factors that can change the price, like the breeder you buy from, the dog’s age, or where you are located.
+Some factors can change the price, like the breeder you buy from, the dog’s age, or where you are located.

 Once you have your Boston Huahua, you will also need to have it spayed or neutered.
 You will also need to have blood tests done and have them microchipped and dewormed.

-You must also spend for a collar, leash, crate, and carrier.
+You must also spend on a collar, leash, crate, and carrier.
 These cost anywhere between $400 to $500.